 Native ads ‘blend’ into the publisher’s content because they appear where they fit most naturally.
 As a result, they mirror the website’s look and feel and provide a non-intrusive advertising experience.
 Native ads usually appear in social media feeds or as promoted search results.

-Native ads are custom-made for every page and can include video, recommendation blocks, promoted listings, and more.
+Native ads are custom-made for every page, including video, recommendation blocks, promoted listings, and more.

 3. AMP Ads